Biden says Labor nominee Julie Su represents American dream

 The Labor Department said just 10.1% of workers last year were union members.
 That figure has been cut nearly in half since 1983 and could fall further, as younger workers are less likely to belong to unions.

-Associated Press writers Josh Boak, Mary Clare Jalonick and Hope Yen in Washington contributed to this report.
+Associated Press writers Adam Beam in Sacramento, Calif. and Mary Clare Jalonick and Hope Yen in Washington contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.